realsby/nginx-proxy-pass-dockerize/README.md

 Forked from: https://bitbucket.org/tbdsrl/nginx-proxy-pass-dockerized/

+# Differences

-Only difference is you can configure location and trailing slash option, to able to have a proxy running like this http://myproxy.com/custom-location/foo/bar/ to http://application.com/foo/bar/ (According to nginx docs: If the proxy_pass directive is specified with a URI, then when a request is passed to the server, the part of a normalized request URI matching the location is replaced by a URI specified in the directive.)
+- You can configure location and trailing slash option, to able to have a proxy running like this http://myproxy.com/custom-location/foo/bar/ to http://application.com/foo/bar/ (According to nginx docs: If the proxy_pass directive is specified with a URI, then when a request is passed to the server, the part of a normalized request URI matching the location is replaced by a URI specified in the directive.)

+- New headers for websocket proxy.

 Docker: https://hub.docker.com/r/realsby/nginx-proxy-pass-dockerize
 Git: https://github.com/realsby/nginx-proxy-pass-dockerize/